Girls’ Digital Access & Skills Hub (GDASH) Project

 Key Components:

-• Digital Skills Training: A comprehensive 12-month curriculum covering typing, graphic design, social media marketing, basic coding, and photo/video editing.
+• Digital Skills Training: A comprehensive curriculum covering typing, graphic design, AI, social media marketing, basic coding, and photo/video editing.

 • Entrepreneurship & Soft Skills: Training in business planning, communication, and leadership, preparing girls to launch digital micro-enterprises.